Evaluation and Treatment Planning

 When your implant is placed, our office will also schedule an appointment approximately four months after the surgery date.
 This is a short evaluative appointment.
 The doctor will check to ensure the implant fully integrates with the bone before proceeding with the restorative process.

-Once we confirm integration, Dr. Gittleman will take impressions to the lab, where they’ll fabricate the implant abutment and implant-supported crown.
+Once we confirm integration, Dr. Gittleman will take impressions.
+The lab will then create the implant abutment and crown.
 We subsequently secure the lab-processed restorations onto the implant, which will look and function like a natural tooth.